What is the Lifeline telephone service?

 - This is arranged via Sure Ltd. to whom a line rental payment is made for the service.

-There are no age restrictions and the system is available to residents of Alderney, Guernsey and Sark Click her for more information
+There are no age restrictions and the system is available to residents of Alderney, Guernsey and Sark.

-If you selected The Connaught as your contact for lineline service there is an annual charge of £52 per year (approx. 14p per day or £1 per week) from the 1st of January 2019 for Life Line services provided by the Connaught.
+If you selected The Connaught as your emergency contact for Lifeline service there is an annual charge of £53 per year (Less than 15 p per day or just over £1 per week) from the 1st of January 2020 for Lifeline services provided by the Connaught.

-The Connaught is a charitable organisation and due to high usage, we have to charge a nominal annual fee to contribute to the associated running costs.
+The Connaught is a charitable organisation and due to high usage, they have to charge a nominal annual fee to contribute to the associated running costs.